Amy Grant discography

-American singer Amy Grant has released 20 studio albums (including 5 Christmas albums), 11 compilation albums, 4 live albums, and 84 singles.
-Considered one of the pioneers in the contemporary Christian music genre, Grant was also the first major Christian artist to successfully cross over into the mainstream.
+American singer Amy Grant has released 20 studio albums (including five Christmas albums), 11 compilation albums, five live albums, and 84 singles.
+Considered to be one of the pioneers in the contemporary Christian music genre, Grant was also the first major Christian artist to successfully cross over into the mainstream.

 Amy Grant has sold over 30 million albums worldwide throughout her career, making her the Best Selling Contemporary Christian artist of all time.
 She has 17 No. 1 albums on Billboard's Top Christian Albums, more than any other artists in history.
 She is also known as the "Queen of Christian Pop" and the "Queen of Christmas Music" by various media outlets.
 According to RIAA, she has sold 17 million certified albums in the United States while Billboard listed her as the 46th Top Christian Artist of the 2010s.
 Capitol Christian Music Group honored Grant with a special award in honor of one billion career global streams.

 At the age of 15, Grant signed a record deal with Myrrh Records.
 A year later in 1977, she released her self-titled debut album, which sold over 50,000 copies in its first year, a high total at the time for a Christian artist.
 Her follow-up albums My Father's Eyes (1978) and Never Alone (1980) reached the No. 1 spot on the Christian Albums chart, and 1982's Age to Age became the first Christian album recorded by a solo artist to receive gold and platinum certifications from the Recording Industry Association of America (RIAA).
-The album spent a record 85 weeks atop the Christian Albums chart and was the only No. 1 album for the entire year of 1983.
+The album was atop the Christian Albums chart for a record 85 weeks and was the only No. 1 album to be released for the entire year of 1983.